cap-js/docs/guides/databases.md

 }
 ````

-As a consequence `cds build –production` will add the model folder _hana_ while `cds deploy` or `cds watch` will not as the development profile is used by default.
-You can verify by checking the cds build logs for the hana build task.
+As a consequence, when you run `cds build –production` the model folder _hana_ is added, but it's not added when you run `cds deploy` or `cds watch` because the development profile is used by default.
+You can verify this by checking the cds build logs for the hana build task.
 Of course, this mechanism can also be used for PostgreSQL database deployments.
 :::

 ::: details On SAP HANA ...